WindJammer6/2.-Tic-Tac-Toe-Game-Python/README.md

         return True
     return False
 ```
-The 'user_winner' function is to check every round if the user has won after user has given an input.
+The 'user_winner()' function is to check every round if the user has won after user has given an input.
 There is 8 possible combinations for the user to win.
 If these 3 keys in the dictionary are filled with an 'O',
 then the user is declared a winner and returns True, else it returns False.

 <br>